wangxiaoyunanne/docs/source/hive_graphSage.html.md

 ![Sage_Pokec_V100]( attachments/sage/pokec_V100.png "Memory statics")

-On V100, kernel2 only takes 3.982 ms (about 60% of 6.67ms per batch), and the
-unify cache throughput increases to 9.8 TBps, more than double than on the Titan Xp.
-In fact, the theoretical upper bound of V100's L1 throughput is 28 TBps, resulted from doubling each SM's load throughput from 128 bytes per cycle to 256 bytes to cycle, and increasing the SM count to 80.
-This is the reason why V100 can outperform P100 and Titan Xp about 3X.
+On the V100, kernel2 only takes 3.982 ms (about 60% of 6.67 ms per batch), and the unified-cache throughput increases to 9.8 TBps, more than double than on the Titan Xp.
+In fact, the theoretical upper bound of V100's L1 throughput is 28 TBps, resulted from doubling each SM's load throughput from 128 bytes per cycle to 256 bytes per cycle, and increasing the SM count to 80.
+This is the reason why the V100 can outperform P100 and Titan Xp by about 3X.
 The performance bottleneck is no longer the memory system, and switches to integer computations, which comes mainly from array index calculation.
 This particular kernel also takes up 32 registers per thread, which is the limit for full GPU occupancy.
-Storing intermedia index calculation results would help if the register usage is not so hight.
+Storing intermediate index calculation results would help if the register usage is not so high.

 ## Next Steps

 ### Alternate approaches

-**Things tried but not really work**
+**Things we tried that didn't really work**

-An simple implementation that use a thread to process the per-source or per-child computation is coded, but it runs about 10X slower than the current implementation that uses a block to process such units.
-One reason is the use of block level parallel primitives, such as block reduce.
+An simple implementation that uses a thread to process the per-source or per-child computation is coded, but it runs about 10X slower than the current implementation that uses a block to process such units.
+One reason is the use of block-level parallel primitives, such as block reduce.
 Another reason is that by using a whole block, instead of a thread, to process the same computation, the working set is greatly reduced together with the parallelism, and the whole working set can fit into the cache system.
-When using higher parallelism, the working set is larger, and forced to be evict into the global memory, and creates a bottleneck.
-Actually during the experiment for the thread level parallelism implementation, reducing the number of blocks of the kernel improves its running time, the opposite to normally what would be expected from running other kernels.
+When using higher parallelism, the working set is larger, and forced to be evicted into the global memory, and creates a bottleneck.
+Actually during the experiment, for the thread-level parallelism implementation, reducing the number of blocks of the kernel improves its running time, the opposite to normally what would be expected from running other kernels.

 ### Gunrock implications

-One thing that Gunrock does not provide, or intensionally hides, is the block level parallelism.
-However, it comes as handy when implementing the custom kernels for GraphSAGE: each block can process a one dimension vector, with each thread holds one element, then use block level reduce to get the sum of those elements; this way is highly efficient, and actually reduces the parallelism, thus eventually the working set of data.
+One thing that Gunrock does not provide, or intentionally hides, is block-level parallelism.
+However, it comes in handy when implementing the custom kernels for GraphSAGE: each block can process a one-dimension vector, with each thread holding one element, then use a block-level reduce to get the sum of those elements; this way is highly efficient, and actually reduces the parallelism and with it the size of the working set of data.

 ### Notes on multi-GPU parallelization

-The main memory usage is caused by the feature data, so it is critical to not duplicate the features.
-The side effect is the computation need to be divided into child-centric and source-centric parts, and exchange data in between.
+The main memory usage is due to feature data, so it is critical to not duplicate features.
+The side effect is the computation needs to be divided into child-centric and source-centric parts, and exchange data in between.
 It should be scalable, and easy to implement.